surprisetalk/writings/lists/Music.md

 - ★★★☆☆ | Dance Gavin Dance :: _Artificial Selection_
 - ★★☆☆☆ | Bring Me the Horizon :: _amo_
 - ★★★★☆ | Outkast :: _Aquemini_
-- ☆☆☆☆☆ | mouse on the keys :: _an anxious object_
 - ★★★☆☆ | American Football :: _American Football (LP3)_
 - ★★★★☆ | The Dear Hunter :: _Act V: Hymns with the Devil in Confessional_
 - ★★★☆☆ | Fear Before the March of Flames :: _The Always Open Mouth_